PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provision_intro.md

 ## Provisioning process review

+<span class="tips">**Tip**: If you want to specify a storage location on the device for your API key and certificates, rather than use the default storage location, [do so before you begin the provisioning process](../first-image/provisioning-your-device.html#optional-persistent-storage-locations).</span><!--double-check that the link works - I think it won't now-->

 The full provisioning process is:

+1. Generate a Device Management API key from the **Device Management Portal**.

-1. Use the Account Management API to create a developer certificate.
-This step requires the API key.
+1. Use **MBL CLI** to save the API key to the device.

+1. Use the **manifest tool** to generate the firmware update authenticity certificate (`update_default_resources.c`), which contains the:

+    * Update certificate fingerprint.
+    * Update certificate.
+    * Vendor and class IDs.

+1. Use **MBL CLI** to:

-1. Program the developer certificate to the device.
-It contains:
+    1. Create a developer certificate.
+The developer certificate (`mbed_cloud_credentials.c`) contains:

         * The bootstrap server CA certificate.
         * The bootstrap server private key.
         * The bootstrap server information.

-1. Use the manifest tool to generate the firmware update authenticity certificate.
+    1. Program the developer certificate and authenticity certificate to the device.

-2. Program `update_default_resources.c` to the device.
-It contains:<!--is that the same thing as the update authenticity certificate? if not, we've not done anything with the certificate and I've no idea where .c came from-->

-    * Update certificate fingerprint.
-    * Update certificate.
-    * Vendor and class IDs.

-You can use MBL CLI to provision your device dynamically (at runtime).
-MBL CLI will create the developer certificate for you, but requires an update authenticity certificate (which you can create using the manifest tool).
-MBL CLI will then program both certificate payloads to the device.